AutoECG/Automated-ECG-Interpretation/README.md

 | Form | 0.9452 | 0.5619 | 0.1420 | 0.3843 | 0.9916 |
 | Rhythm | 0.9844 | 0.7676 | 0.4489 | 0.7290 | 0.9722 |

-For more evaluation information visit : [Model Evaluation](https://github.com/AutoECG/Automated-ECG-Interpretation/blob/main/evaluation/Model_Evaluation.ipynb)
+For more evaluation (Confusion Matrix, ROC curve)  information and visualizations visit: [Model Evaluation](https://github.com/AutoECG/Automated-ECG-Interpretation/blob/main/evaluation/Model_Evaluation.ipynb)

-## Contributing
+## Contribution

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.